Glossaire

 A technology consisting of the association of a steam turbine and a gas turbine, which results in a better heat rate than conventional gas turbines.

-Capacity calculation and market coupling region.
-The member countries are: France, Germany, Belgique, the Netherlands, Austria, Slovenia, Poland, the Czech Republic, Slovakia, Croatia, Hungary and Romania.
+Region for calculating exchange capacity and market coupling, including France, Germany, Belgium and the Netherlands, Austria, Slovenia, Poland, the Czech Republic, Slovakia, Croatia, Hungary and Romania.

 Coverage rate

-The ratio between the output of a given generation type, and demand.
-In the Electricity review, the monthly and yearly coverage rates correspond to the average of half-hourly coverage rates.
+The consumption coverage rate is the ratio between the output of a given generation type, and demand.
+In the Electricity review, the monthly and annual coverage rates correspond to an average of half-hourly coverage rates.

 Demand peak